Last Updated on March 24, 2021 by Shaun Snapp

 - SAP and the IT media have aggressively pushed S/4HANA.

-- Now that critical information is streaming in about S/4HANA, IT media is suppressing this information.
+- Now that critical information is streaming in about S/4HANA.
+IT media is suppressing this information.

-S/4HANA has seen an aggressive promotion in the IT media, which has mostly just repeated what SAP said about the application.
+S/4HANA has seen an aggressive promotion in the IT media, mostly just repeating what SAP said about the application.
 The IT media did nothing to warn customers or even to explain fundamental peculiar aspects of S/4HANA.
 One example of an issue that seems like it should have been covered, but what we did not see covered was that it made little sense to charge current ECC customers that were paying support for ECC, were we covered in the article Why S/4HANA Should be Free.

-Now we see the second type of compliance on the part of IT media to SAP, which is how problems with S/4HANA are being reported.
+We see the second type of compliance on the part of IT media to SAP, which is how problems with S/4HANA are being reported.

 Cost Overruns at Schweizer or Swiss Post with S/4HANA

 S/4HANA sees high-cost overruns on projects all over the world.
 Notice the following quotation from the latest project, overrun.

 “HWF 2021 is about a large-scale centralization.
 The Board of Directors has spoken a total budget of 83 million francs, as ‘Inside Paradeplatz’ reported and the Post now confirms.
 “However, we are checking whether this should be increased because new insights and additional requirements have occurred in the course of the project – the decision has not been made yet”, writes Dérobert Fellay upon our request.”

 Swiss Post received an original estimate of 6.7 million Swiss Francs (which is 1:1 to the USD), but this was just for the implementation.
 Something else to note, Inside IT of Switzerland did not even list the increase in the budget.
 The initial budget was contained in a 2017 article.
 Here is a quote from that article.